Introduction to the class rules

 B - Maximum of 1.5" wide fins (centerboards, keels, rudders etc)

-C - Foils may extend forward or aft of the hull, and may extend vertically above the gunnel.
+C - Fins may extend forward or aft of the hull, and may extend vertically above the gunnel.

-D - Foils may be attached to the sides of the hull.
+D - Fins may be attached to the sides of the hull.

 7 - Don't screw with the hull shape

-A - Anyone with a registered puddle duck who is participating in a "puddle duck" event, has the right to request the measurement of any puddle duck hull which is also participating.
+A - Anyone with a registered class legal pdracer who is participating in the event, has the right to request the measurement of any pdracer hull which is also participating.

 B - Nobody shall impede, prohibit, or otherwise try to restrict (or make un-cool) this right of any puddle ducker.

-D - If a registered hull is found out of tolerance, that hull can still participate, the maximum penalty a ducker can request is that the results of the hull are not counted, and that hull will delay it's start untill all the class legal hulls have crossed the start line.
+C - If a registered hull is found out of tolerance, that hull can still participate, however it must delay it's start until all the class legal hulls have crossed the start line, the results of that hull are not counted, and that hull is not listed on the score card.

-David "Shorty" Routh is the founder of Puddle Duck Racer sailboat class, sole administrator of the class & rules, and sole owner of the Puddle Duck Racer trademarks.
+David "Shorty" Routh is the founder of Puddle Duck Racer sailboat class, sole administrator of the class & rules, and sole owner of the PDRacer trademarks.
 I have made my best effort to keep the rules as simple and easy to read as possible in laymen terms.
 If you have a question about the meaning of the class rules, try looking through the following pages: